MattCobbo/CIS4592-Team9/README.md

 # Testing
 Run the "cd .\backend\" command into the backend and then run the "python manage.py test" command which will run automated tests of the backend.

+To see testing coverage follow this link:

+# Security
+For the current security of the project please see: